Choosing Stool Heights for Counters & Bars

-So, when it comes to the counter height stool vs. bar stool debate, how do you know which is right for you?
-Start by measuring the height of your table, breakfast bar or island from surface to floor.
-Subtract about twelve inches to establish the ideal distance between the seat and the tabletop.
+When considering counter height vs. bar height, how do you know which is right for you?
+Start by measuring the height of your table or island from tabletop to floor.
+Subtract about 12 inches to establish the ideal distance between the seat and the underside of the table.
 Listed below are the typical measurements for popular stool designs:

-- Counter Height: Counter stools are slightly shorter than seats meant for a bar.
-They come in at around 26 inches or so and allow you to sit just over two feet from the floor.
-Since the standard kitchen island is 36 inches tall, most people have plenty of space to move without bumping the table.
+- Counter Height: Counter stools are slightly shorter than bar seats.
+The standard stool height for counters comes in at around 26 inches, allowing you to sit about two feet from the floor.
+Since the standard kitchen island is 35-39 inches tall, most people have plenty of space to move without bumping the table.

-- Adjustable Height: To accommodate kids as well as taller-than-average friends, consider adjustable stools.
+- Adjustable Height: To accommodate kids as well as taller-than-average friends, consider adjustable bar stools.
 These adaptable chairs allow guests to customize how low or high they wish to sit.
-Lever-controlled hydraulic posts let people raise and lower the seat, so they can create their own comfort level.
+Lever-controlled hydraulic posts let people shift positions, so they can create their own comfort levels.

 Knee and Elbow Room

 Figuring out the dimensions of your counter and stools is only half the battle.
-Once you know the size of your setup, you’ll need to decide on the appropriate number of seats.
-Too few chairs creates a sparse layout, while too many can feel overcrowded.
+You’ll also need to decide on the appropriate number of seats.
+Too few chairs create a sparse layout, while too many can feel overcrowded.
 Well-spaced stools are crucial to the look and feel of your design.
 While three- and five-piece pub sets make this decision simple, you may have to consider movement as well.

-Armchairs require a little extra space to get into and out of and seats that swivel can add to that, allow about eight to ten inches of distance between these stools.
-To ensure diners have enough room to relax while they eat, drink and socialize, allow about 14 inches leeway from the table’s edge and leave at least a foot of space open beneath its surface.
+Armchairs and swivel seats need about eight to ten inches of distance between them.
+To ensure diners have enough room to relax while they eat, drink and socialize, position armchairs with about 14 inches leeway from the table’s edge and leave at least a foot of space open from the underside of the table.

 Bar stools feature a range of comfortable and durable materials that conform to various styles.
-Plush upholstered stools provides luxurious softness, while lightweight mesh delivers breezy, breathable back support.
+Plush upholstered stools provide a luxurious, traditional feel, while lightweight wicker or mesh deliver breezy, casual vibes.
 In kitchens and dining rooms, consider low-maintenance leather, wood or metal chairs that stand up easily to daily use and wipe clean in a snap.